joshuason/blog/src/pages/05-22-2020/index.md

 - implement above on the about page
 - do lighthouse audit before and after adding image (extra)

-More details can be seen [here](https://www.gatsbyjs.org/blog/100days/gatsby-image/).
+More details can be seen at the [gatsby 100 day challenge](https://www.gatsbyjs.org/blog/100days/gatsby-image/).

 But boy, oh boy, was adding an image more difficult than I thought it would be.
 I'm sure the <span class="code">&lt;img&gt;</span> could've sufficed but no...
 To fully utilise Gatsby's image optimization through the gatsby-image api one has to work for it.